syntacticNaCl/syntacticnacl.github.io/content/about/index.md

 Hi, my name is Garrett.
 I am passionate about the topics of cryptography, privacy, and blockchain technologies and their practical applications in today’s technology infused world.
 In my free time, I enjoy playing various table-top games, reading, playing guitar and mandolin, hiking, perusing whitepapers, and playing with obscure \*nix operating systems.

+Also in my free time, I do my best to give back to the community.
+I am currently a DEF CON Demo Labs Goon, Blue Team Village volunteer, open source contributor, and have published a [CVE](https://www.cve.org/CVERecord?id=CVE-2024-8796) in a popular 2FA library.

 [Download PGP](/garrett@syntacticnacl.com.asc)

 PGP key: